jfavre/InSitu-Vis-Tutorial2022/Examples/SPH-EXA/README.md

 Source code can be found at https://github.com/unibas-dmi-hpc/SPH-EXA

 The simulation code has been instrumented with Ascent and with ParaView Catalyst.
 See the respective directories for examples.
+The application is compiled on Piz Daint according to the instructions in https://github.com/unibas-dmi-hpc/SPH-EXA/blob/develop/README.insitu